Sara Adler

-Sara Adler (née Levitskaya, some sources give Levitsky or Levitzky; 26 May 1858 – 28 April 1953) was a Russian-born Jewish actress in Yiddish theater who made her career mainly in the United States.
+Sara Adler (née Levitskaya, some sources give Levitsky or Levitzky, changed to Lewis; May 26, 1858 – April 28, 1953) was a Russian actress in Yiddish theater who made her career mainly in the United States.
+She was known as the "mother" or "duchess" of Yiddish theater.

 She was the third wife of Jacob Adler and the mother of prominent actors Luther and Stella Adler, and lesser-known actors Jay, Julia, Frances, and Florence Adler.
-The most famous of her 300 or so leading roles was the redeemed prostitute Katusha Maslova in Jacob Gordin's play based on Tolstoy's Resurrection.
+The most famous of her 300 or so leading roles included the redeemed prostitute Katusha Maslova in Jacob Gordin's play based on Tolstoy's Resurrection and Batsheva in Gordin's The Homeless.
+She introduced "realism" in acting before it became an American movement.

-Biography
+Early life

-She was born to merchant parents, Ellye and Pessye Levitzky, in Odessa, Russian Empire (currently in Ukraine).
+Sara Levitzky was born to merchant parents, Ellye and Pessye Levitzky, in Odessa, Russian Empire (present-day Ukraine).
+Her father was a well-to-do merchant.
+Levitzky attended a Russian school, where she first performed on the stage at eight years old as Emilia in The Robbers.
+She trained in voice at the Odesa Conservatory before transitioning to a career in Yiddish theater.
+During her teens, she performed in local amateur productions.
 She grew up speaking Russian, only learning Yiddish through her participation in Yiddish theater.

+Early career in Europe

+When Adler joined a Yiddish troupe at seventeen, she was hired to sing Russian songs after the play as a part of the divertissement due to her lack of fluency in Yiddish.

-In Russia, she married Maurice Heine (born Haimovitz), leader of a Yiddish theater troupe.
-After the 1883 ban on Yiddish theater in Imperial Russia, Maurice and Sara Heine left in 1884 for New York City.
-They had two sons, Joseph and Max Heine.
-Jacob Adler recorded that when she first performed at his London theater around 1886, "she spoke no Yiddish ... but came out before the curtain and sang Russian songs".
+In Russia, she married Maurice Heine (born Haimovitz), the leader of a provincial Yiddish theater troupe.

+After the ban on Yiddish theater in Imperial Russia, Maurice and Sara Heine left in 1881 for London, when Alexander II of Russia's assassination led to a Russian ban on Yiddish theater.
+There, Heine's troupe joined with Jacob Adler's and then in 1883 for New York City.
+As "Madam Heine," Sara was the leading lady in Shomer's The Orphans.